Video game producer: Compensation

 In general, video game producers earn the third most out of game development positions, behind business (management) and programmers.

-According to an annual survey of salaries in the industry, producers earn an average of USD$75,000 annually.
+According to an annual survey of salaries in the industry, producers earn an average of USD75,000 annually.
 A video game producer with less than 3 years of experience makes, on average, around $55,000 annually.
 A video game producer with more than 6 years of experience makes, on average, over $125,000 annually.
 The salaries of a video game producer will vary depending on the region and the studio.

 Education

 Most video game producers complete a bachelor's degree program in game design, computer science, digital media or business.
-Popular computer programming languages for video game development include C, C++, Assembly, C# and Java.
 Some common courses are communications, mathematics, accounting, art, digital modeling and animation.

 Employers typically require three plus years of experience, since a producer has to have gone through the development cycle several times to really understand how unpredictable the business is.
 The most common path to becoming a video game producer begins by first working as a game tester, then moving up the quality assurance ladder, and then eventually on to production.
 This is easier to accomplish if one stays with the same studio, reaping the benefits of having built relationships with the production department.